 Wait to Sell: You’re Worried About Affording Your Next Purchase

 Even if you’re not unemployed, you may be furloughed from your job, have taken a pay cut or have been warned about layoffs on the horizon.
-All of these scenarios cast uncertainty on the future of your income, and in most cases you’ll be better off delaying the sale of your house and purchase of another until you know what the future holds.
+All of these scenarios cast uncertainty on the future of your income, and in most cases you’ll be better off delaying the sale of your house and the purchase of another until you know what the future holds.

-It’s also a good idea to be in contact with your lender if you’re experiencing any reduction or loss of income to discuss options for deferring mortgage payments for a short period of time or modify your loan to ensure you can remain in your home for the long term.
+It’s also a good idea to be in contact with your lender if you’re experiencing any reduction or loss of income to discuss options for deferring mortgage payments for a short period of time or modifying your loan to ensure you can remain in your home for the long term.

 More from U.S. News

-Why You Should (and Shouldn’t) Sell Your Home in 2020 originally appeared on usnews.com
+Why You Should (and Shouldn’t) Sell Your Home in 2021 originally appeared on usnews.com

-Update 04/28/20: This story was published at an earlier date and has been updated with new information.
+Update 12/15/20: This story was published at an earlier date and has been updated with new information.